-â–¡ Christie is writing a book!
+â–¡ Christie has written a book!
 Send us your email to be notified when it comes out! â–¡

 Christie is publishing a book!
 Send us your email to get notified when it comes out!

-â–¡ Christie is writing a book!
+â–¡ Christie has written a book!
 Send us your email to be notified when it comes out! â–¡

 I love the abundant wildflowers of my Montana home.
 My mom and I spend time each summer wandering the trails near our ranch and cataloging the flowers we find there.
 We have many flower identification books we flip through whenever we find a new one, and I have long wanted a more complete way to show the many stages of a plant than a printed book allows room for.
 The internet opens up many possibilities in this regard.
 Thus, I have begun this section of the site, posting pictures and descriptions of the flowers I am acquainted with.
 I hope this guide is helpful to others who love these plants as I do.
 (Not that I don't highly value the paper flower identification books.
 If you want to know which ones I use the most, click here.)